 Not only do you get high-quality tuition and the best blues guitar lessons; you can expect a good history lesson in playing the styles Jim teaches.
 Of cause, you may never get to meet your coach in person, but even after the first lesson, you get the feeling that Jim Bruce just knocked at your door to give you a 30-minute private lesson in your own home.

-If you are a beginner player, to get the best out of these lessons, you will need to have some understanding of finger picking and standard chord progressions.
-Texas To The Delta With Jim Bruce teaches the blues style of playing and is not your typical starting from scratch acoustic blues guitar lessons for the beginner.
+If you are a beginner player, to get the best out of these lessons, you will need to have some understanding of fingerpicking and standard chord progressions.
+Texas to the delta online blues guitar lessons with Jim Bruce teach the blues style of playing and is not your typical starting from scratch acoustic blues guitar lessons for the beginner.

 All forty lessons are broken down into understandable segments, with Jim, first off, giving you a short intro performance in the style of the blues artist for each lesson.

 There are two songs you will be learning in the style of Hopkins, “Baby Please Don’t Go” and “Woman Called Mary.”
-You can watch a rare performance of Sam Hopkins playing Baby Please Don’t Go, at the top of the page, click on the play button.
+You can watch a rare performance of Sam Hopkins playing Baby Please Don’t Go

-The intentions of these lessons are not to turn you into a tribute act.
+The intentions of these delta blues guitar lessons are not to turn you into a tribute act.
 The sole aim is to equip you with the skills to improvise and incorporate their techniques into your music and build on your own blues style of playing.